herisusantuy/OMDB_application_24/testProject/README.md

 - Create reusable componenents to enhances code maintainability, reduces redundancy, and promotes a consistent design throughout the application.
 - Add env file in order to manage important resource of the app
+- Use Flatlist instead of Scrollview in order to show list of movies.
+Flatlist will renders the items that are currently visible on the screen and a few items beyond, improving performance when dealing with large datasets.